rhaslund/labguides/vbr-95u4b2/module-13/content.md

 ===

-## Step 2: Install Veeam Backup Enterprise Manager
+# Lab 13.2: Install Veeam Backup Enterprise Manager

 1. [] Click the **Install** text link in the **Veeam Backup Enterprise Manager** section.
 2. [] Select the **I accept the terms in the license agreement** radio button.